rushsteve1/trash-d/README.md

 Contributions welcome!
 Please come help me clean up my D code, and otherwise make `trash-d` more useful!

-In particular help with packaging `trash-d` for various distros and operating systems would be greatly appreciated!
+In particular help with packaging `trash-d` for various distros and expanding support for other operating systems would be greatly appreciated!

 However keep in mind that this is a simple tool with a simple job, so it's never going to do *that* much.